This post focuses on quick ways to access Excel formulas with step-by-step description which are very useful in our day-to-day life.

-In the above screenshot as you can see when average is calculated by =SUM/COUNT result is same as the result obtained from AVERAGE FORMULA which was obviously one step quick method.
-Hence this formula is an example that how easy it becomes if we are familiar with appropriate formula.
+In the above screenshot as you can see when the average is calculated by =SUM/COUNT result is the same as the result obtained from the AVERAGE FORMULA but obviously result from AVERAGE Function is only a single step process.
+Hence this formula is an example that how easy it becomes if we are familiar with an appropriate formula.

 = CONCATENATE(text1, [text2], ….)

-LEN() function returns the number of characters in a text string
+Returns the number of characters in a text string.

 LEFT & RIGHT